 The appropriate methodology to use for pricing shares in a fund is dictated by the direction of net client flows.
 When a fund is experiencing net inflows (more subscriptions to the fund than redemptions), and therefore acquiring additional properties, the "offer" calculation basis is used.
 This means the pricing is higher to reflect the additional expenses associated with acquiring property, such as stamp duty land tax (SDLT).
-Alternatively, when a fund is experiencing a trend of net outflows (more redemptions from the fund than subscriptions), and there may be a requirement to sell assets, the pricing of shares is calculated on a "bid" basis.
-This helps to protect investors remaining in the Funds, so that the cost to an investor of redeeming their shares reflected the appropriate proportion of the subsequent costs of selling properties in order to raise cash levels to meet the redemption demands.
+Alternatively, when a fund is experiencing a trend of net outflows (more redemptions than from the fund than subscriptions), and there may be a requirement to sell assets, the pricing of shares is calculated on a "bid" basis.

 The difference between the bid and offer pricing bases can be significant, reflecting the costs associated with buying and selling the underlying properties in the funds.
-For example, buying commercial property in the UK can typically cost 6.5% of the value of the property (including up to 5% SDLT) and selling property 1.3%.
+For example, buying commercial property in the UK can typically cost 6.5% of the value of the property (including up to

+5% SDLT) and selling property 1.3%.
 These costs exclude any initial charge, though Columbia Threadneedle Investments currently waives any initial charge payable.